rzn0/repostn-t/README.md

 [![Python Version](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A Python-based Discord bot designed to detect and manage reposted media (images, GIFs, videos) within your server channels, redirecting alerts to a designated channel after a one-time setup.
+A Python-based Discord bot designed to detect and manage reposted media (images, GIFs, videos) within your server channels.
+It requires a one-time setup to designate an alert channel and allows whitelisting specific channels where reposts are permitted.

 ## Features

-*   **Media Monitoring:** Listens to messages containing media across server channels where it has permission.
+*   **Media Monitoring:** Listens to messages containing media across server channels where it has permission and is not whitelisted.
 *   **Repost Detection:** Detects reposts of:
     *   Images (PNG, JPG, JPEG, WEBP, BMP, GIF)
     *   Video Files (analyzes first non-black, middle, and last frames - requires OpenCV)
-*   **Perceptual Hashing:** Uses image hashing (specifically pHash via `ImageHash` and Pillow) to identify visually similar content, making it resilient to minor edits, format changes, and compression differences.
+*   **Perceptual Hashing:** Uses image hashing (pHash via `ImageHash` and Pillow) to identify visually similar content, resilient to minor edits, format changes, and compression.
-*   **Mandatory Server Setup:** Requires an administrator to designate a specific channel for repost alerts using a simple command (`!setalertchannel` by default) before the bot takes action on reposts.
+*   **Mandatory Server Setup:** Requires an administrator to designate a specific channel for repost alerts using the `!setalertchannel` command before the bot actively handles reposts.
-*   **Dedicated Alert Channel:** Once configured, all repost alerts ("shame messages") are sent to the designated channel, keeping other channels cleaner.
+*   **Dedicated Alert Channel:** Once configured, all repost alerts are sent to the designated channel, keeping others cleaner.
+*   **Channel Whitelisting:** Administrators can whitelist specific channels using the `!whitelist` command, preventing the bot from checking for reposts in those channels.
+Whitelisting is managed via the database.
-*   **Duplicate Handling (Post-Setup):**
+*   **Duplicate Handling (Post-Setup & Non-Whitelisted):**
     *   Sends an alert message to the configured alert channel, mentioning the reposter and linking to the original post.
     *   Deletes the repost message from its original channel (requires `Manage Messages` permission there).
-*   **Database:** Stores media hashes (using SQLite) to remember previously posted content within a server (`media_hashes` table) and the configured alert channel (`guild_config` table).
+*   **Database:** Stores media hashes (`media_hashes`), alert channel configuration (`guild_config`), and channel whitelist status (`channel_whitelist`) using SQLite.
 *   **Configurable:** Settings like hash sensitivity, file size limits, command prefix, and logging level can be adjusted via an environment file (`.env`).

 ## Requirements